-Our proof relies on a new formulation of Einstein's equations that privileges the role of scalar functions: we use a constant-mean-curvature foliation, and the unknowns are the scalar field, the lapse, the components of the spatial connection and second fundamental form relative to a Fermi--Walker transported spatial orthonormal frame, and the components of the orthonormal frame vectors with respect to a transported spatial coordinate system.
-In this formulation, the PDE evolution system for the structure coefficients of the orthonormal frame approximately diagonalizes in a way that sharply reveals the significance of the Kasner exponent sub-criticality condition for the dynamic stability of the flow: the condition leads to the time-integrability of many terms in the equations, at least at the lower derivative levels.
-At the high derivative levels, the solutions that we study can be much more singular with respect to $t$, and to handle this difficulty, we use $t$-weighted high-order energies, and we control nonlinear error terms by exploiting monotonicity induced by the $t$-weights and interpolating between the singularity-strength of the solution's low-order and high-order derivatives.
+Our proof relies on a new formulation of Einstein's equations: we use a constant-mean-curvature foliation, and the unknowns are the scalar field, the lapse, the components of the spatial connection and second fundamental form relative to a Fermi--Walker transported spatial orthonormal frame, and the components of the orthonormal frame vectors with respect to a transported spatial coordinate system.
+In this formulation, the PDE evolution system for the structure coefficients of the orthonormal frame approximately diagonalizes in a way that sharply reveals the significance of the Kasner exponent sub-criticality condition for the dynamic stability of the flow: the condition leads to the time-integrability of many terms in the equations, at least at the low derivative levels.
+At the high derivative levels, the solutions that we study can be much more singular with respect to $t$, and to handle this difficulty, we use $t$-weighted high order energies, and we control nonlinear error terms by exploiting monotonicity induced by the $t$-weights and interpolating between the singularity-strength of the solution's low order and high order derivatives.
 Finally, we note that our formulation of Einstein's equations highlights the quantities that might generate instabilities outside of the sub-critical regime.